RinonT/birthday-app/readme.md

 ## How to use this project
 1. You need to run `npm install` in your bash terminal.
-1. Run `parcel index.html` or open index.hml file with live server
+1. Run `npm start` to open or open index.hml file with live server

 ## Contact